martinsbuchi2/alx_capstone_project/README.md

 #### Backend Development:

+While HTML, CSS and JS technology were used for this project, the following would be considered as upgades are made:
 Python: Powers backend logic, scripting, and server-side operations.
 Flask Framework: Lightweight Python framework managing backend APIs, data, and requests.

  #### Database:

-SQLAlchemy: Efficient database handling quiz data with simplicity.
+Data are stored temporally in the session storage, subsequent update would enable SQLAlchemy (SQL) connection for DBM.

  #### Web Services:

-RESTful API: Facilitates seamless data exchange between frontend and backend.
+API: To provide question data and Facilitates seamless data exchange between frontend and backend.

- #### User Authentication:

-JWT (JSON Web Tokens): Ensures secure, stateless authentication, enhancing user data privacy.

  #### Version Control: